bgemmill/docker/README.md

 When you need to build something, and want to be sure that all you keep at the end is the binary, not the build dependencies, make tools, or other cruft.

+# build
+A disposable build environment for java, python, and c++

+For all your build-bot needs.

 # wine
 Run windows programs like a champion